rothconsulting/camunda-bpm-mail/README.md

 <sup>1</sup> Either `mails`, `messageIds` or `messageNumbers` have to be set.<br>
 <sup>2</sup> Not set messages will be copied to the desination folder.
 If set to 'move', messages are removed from the source folder after copying.
 A values other than 'move' or 'copy' cause an error to be thrown.
+<sup>3</sup> the uid is used to reference copied or moved messages in the destination folder.
+Mail servers need to support UIDPLUS for 'copy' or MOVEEXTENSION for 'move'.
+This allows to retrieve the copied or moved messages and keep those in the process instance.
+If the mail server does not support one of the features, the mail cannot be referenced for a subsequent copy of move anymore.
+Support for MS Exchange Servers is documented [here](https://docs.microsoft.com/en-us/openspecs/exchange_server_protocols/ms-oximap4/8dec14f1-7989-448e-aa3f-49f12620fcd6).

 ### React on incoming Mails